simply-coded/vbscript-tutorials/README.md

 # VBScript Tutorials
-The code from my video series called "VBScript Tutorials".
+The code used in my video series.
 Not yet available.

 ### Glossary
 [01 - Setup & Requirements](code/tutorial_01.vbs)